kristinasunshine-beep/doberman-index/README.md

 # doberman-index
-The Index of Elite Doberman Stud Dogs.If your dog isn’t here, it doesn’t exist.
+If your doberman isn’t here, it doesn’t exist.